 - Further investment into relationships with Māori through the appointment of an Iwi Relations Manager who joined Council this year.
-This role will focus on educating Council staff about positive engagement with Māori and evolve Council's relationships with Iwi: - Council's contribution to the Integrated Kaipara Harbour Management Group (IKHMG) project which is led by Te Uri o Hau offered through staff representation and financial contributions;
+This role will focus on educating Council staff about positive engagement with Māori and evolve Council's relationships with Iwi.

+- Council's contribution to the Integrated

+Kaipara Harbour Management Group

+(IKHMG) project which is led by Te Uri o Hau

+offered through staff representation and

+financial contributions;

-- Council working with Iwi to gather input into LTPs and Annual Plans during the Mana Whenua Forum consultation process; - Council and Te Uri o Hau joint management of Pou Tu Te Rangi Harding Park in Dargaville; - Council and Te Iwi O Te Roroa/Te Kuihi joint management of the Kai Iwi Lakes (Taharoa Domain); and - Council and Te Roroa working together on initial investigations into a Kaihu Valley Rail Trail as part of Council's Walking and Cycling Strategy.
+- Council working with Iwi to gather input into LTPs and Annual Plans during the Mana Whenua Forum consultation process; - Council and Te Iwi O Te Roroa/Te Kuihi joint management of the Kai Iwi Lakes (Taharoa Domain); and - Council and Te Uri o Hau joint management of Harding Park Pou Tu Te Rangi in Dargaville. - Council and Te Roroa working together on initial investigations into a Kaihu Valley Rail Trail as part of Council's Walking and Cycling Strategy.

-The opportunities afforded to Council by proactive and positive engagement and dialogue with Iwi, hapu and the joint management groups will only improve overall well-being of Kaipara.
-Further work in this space will be ongoing.
+The opportunities afforded to Council by proactive and positive engagement and dialogue with iwi, hapu and joint management group will only improve overall well being of the Kaipara.
+Further work in this space will be ongoing